John

 in 1861.
 Read some contemporary views of America's 16th president.

-"He fell forward on the floor of the hall and expired instantly, only exclaiming 'My God.' " Col. Elmer Ellsworth becomes the first of thousands to die in America's bloodiest conflict.
+An Early Casualty of the Civil War, 1861 • "He fell forward on the floor of the hall and expired instantly, only exclaiming 'My God.' " A close friend of President Lincoln becomes one of the first casualties of America's bloodiest conflict as he loses life within sight of the White House.

 The